PatienceAnono/Ecommerce-Commercial-Performance-Dashboard/README.md

 ## 🔍 Key Analytical Findings

-This isn't just a dashboard — the model surfaced a real commercial issue worth calling out on its own:

 > **Customer acquisition has effectively stopped.** 37% of the entire 501-customer base (187 customers) was acquired in the very first month of the dataset.
 Acquisition then declined sharply month over month, and **zero new customers were acquired in the final 8 months** of the two-year window (May–Dec 2025).
 Filtered to 2025 alone, just 5 new customers were acquired against 492 returning — contributing only $21K of the year's $1.99M in revenue.

 This is the kind of finding a raw sales table hides and a properly built cohort model surfaces immediately — exactly the value this dashboard is designed to deliver.